Dead Man Walking (opera): Synopsis

-Prologue: A teenage boy and a teenage girl are parked near a secluded lake at night, on a date.
-They have the radio on in their car, and are making out to its music.
+Prologue: A teenage boy and a teenage girl are parked near a secluded lake at night, making out to the radio in their car.
 The De Rocher brothers, hiding nearby, emerge from the shadows, quietly.
 One turns the radio off; the two brothers attack the teens.
 Anthony grabs the boy, who begins struggling; Joseph attacks the girl and begins to rape her.
 The boy continues struggling until Anthony shoots him once, at the base of the skull, execution-style; this causes the girl to scream.
 In a panic, Joseph stabs her until she is silent.